-These new identities are constructing and "fragmenting" the cultural landscapes of class, gender, sexuality, ethnicity, race, and nationality that in the past had provided us with solid locations as social individuals."
+These new identities are constructing and "fragmenting" the cultural landscapes of class, gender, sexuality, ethnicity, race, and nationality that in the past had provided us with solid locations as social individuals.
 (Hall, 2015, p.
 10).
 Enabling countless facets to those "old" and "regulated" identities, limited by the environment in which one is present.

 This phenomenon is perceived through globalization, whose identity processes act on a large scale, establishing and connecting new organizations to multiple identities, distancing themselves from the "framework" proposed by the beginning of modernity.
 It is important to note that this phenomenon is not recent, but it was only in the 1970s that global relations emerged exponentially, legitimizing the "new" identities (Hall, 2015).
+From then on, the so-called postmodern subject is conceived as one who possesses a mobile, transcendent identity, and not one who possesses a fixed, essential or permanent identity.

 To a certain extent, this mobile identity resulting from globalization emerges through the consumption of these "new" cultures, which corroborate a kind of "shared identity", which distances itself from identities socially accepted as intact and conservative (Hall, 2015).
-In this way, postmodernity acts mainly as a decentralizing agent of this hegemonic identity, with a perspective that enables new identities, occupied with the experience of each individual, in which the subject can metamorphose and (re)construct himself:
+In this way, postmodernity acts mainly as a decentralizing agent of this hegemonic identity, with a perspective that enables new identities, occupied with the experience of each individual, in which the subject can metamorphose and (re)construct himself.